 If you intend to go elsewhere in retirement, whether downsizing or moving to the beach, then it makes sense to count your current equity towards your target value.
 This includes the situation where you’re planning to sell the house and then rent during retirement.

-You can calculate your target expenses as though you had paid off the house, then add the anticipated purchase price to arrive at a FI number target.
+You can calculate your target expenses as though you had paid off the house, then add the anticipated purchase price of your final home to arrive at a FI# target.
 (Again, remember to budget for general homeownership costs!)
-Alternatively, consider your target expenses to include rent or a mortgage payment on the forever home, and use that figure to determine your FI number.
+Alternatively, consider your target expenses to include rent or a mortgage payment on the forever home, and use that figure to determine your FI#.

 The decision between these two sub-options amounts to: do I want to carry a mortgage into retirement?
 It is a few extra hoops to jump through, buying a house after retiring, but luckily mortgage brokers have seen it all before.